-The EDDY Pump can fill up a truck in only 10 minutes (compared to an hour) by using a mechanical means such as an excavator.
-For this reason, most companies can afford one piece of equipment that can replace half a dozen other units.
+The EDDY Pump can fill up a truck in only 10 minutes VS an hour when using traditional mechanical means such as an excavator.
+For this reason, having an EDDY Pump reduces cost and replaces other equipment, while saving time.

 The EDDY Drilling Mud Transfer Pump

 This application for the Eddy Pump has the potential to revolutionize the drilling industry.
 Moving the excavator out of the “back yard” (the area behind the rig from the living quarters) will make cuttings handling a breeze.
 Trucking can be easier scheduled during daylight hours saving on overtime and incidences of fatigued driving.
 Rig-site forklifts can move the roll-off boxes out of the staging area and into the pump loading area.
 The operator can save money on excavators rental, damages, and keep the technician operating the solids control equipment.